Your Questions, Answered

 WHO CAN ADOPT?

 WHO CAN ADOPT IN ALASKA?

-Alaskan adults over age 18 can adopt, regardless of marital status or sexual orientation.
-Parents must be 21 to be foster care licensed in Alaska.
+Alaskan adults over age 18 can adopt, regardless of marital status, gender identity, or sexual orientation.
+Parents must be 21 to be licensed for foster care in Alaska.
 Other states and countries may have different age restrictions for making child placements.

 CAN I ADOPT IF I AM SINGLE?